knzeng-e/Smart-lock-atka/README.md

 ### STEP 1: get the repository
 `git clone https://github.com/knzeng-e/Smart-lock-atka.git`
 ### STEP 2: Setting the project (Only if you need to redeploy the smartcontract to have admin rights on it.
-Otherwise jump to step 4)
+Otherwise jump to step 5)
 * create a file named `.env`.
 In this file, put all sensible informations you need to keep secret
 * create an infura endpoint api (https://infura.io/) and save it into your .env file under the variable `INFURA_LINK`
 > `INFURA_LINK=https://rinkeby.infura.io/v3/<infura_api>`
 * Save your privateKey into you .env file under the variable `PRIV_KEY`

 >`PRIV_KEY=<your private key>`
+>
+### STEP 3: install dependencies at the root of the project
+* npm install

-### STEP 3: compile and deploy the smartcontract
+### STEP 4: compile and deploy the smartcontract
 > `truffle deploy --network rinkeby --skip-dry-run --reset`

-### STEP 4: install dependencies at the root of the project
-* npm install

 ### STEP 5: client initialization
 * cd client